brodycj/java-node/README.md

 make
 ```

-NOTE: This will fetch and extract Node `4.1.2` source code if necesssary.
+NOTE: This will fetch and extract Node (`4.2.3`) source code if necessary.

 ## Testing